Kahnawake Iroquois and the Rebellions of 1837–1838: November 1838 raid on Kahnawake

-The documentary record does show that in the end, the will to defend land and identity, united the Kahnawake Iroquois and ultimately shaped their intervention.
+The documentary record does show that in the end, the will to defend land and identity, united the Kahnawake꞉ronon and ultimately shaped their intervention.
 Factional disputes which enhanced individual interests among Kahnawake residents during the 1830s were temporarily dissolved.
-Based on recent research, it can therefore be concluded that the decision of the Kahnawake Iroquois to intervene in the Rebellions may have been prompted by a powerful desire to protect common interests as well as a strong community will to defend and express a collective identity.
+Based on recent research, it can therefore be concluded that the decision of the Kahnawake꞉ronon to intervene in the Rebellions may have been prompted by a powerful desire to protect common interests as well as a strong community will to defend and express a collective identity.